Hemanth-DataScientist/Credit-Card-Approval/README.md

 To pre-process data before applying machine learning model to the dataset.
 To apply machine learning models that can predict if an individual’s application for a credit card will be accepted or not.

-Conclusion
-Performed various Machine Learning Algorithms among them KNN is performing well in terms of predicting my class 1, which is my class of importance where I want the model to be predict precisely in terms of rest of the class.